aisha1021/aisha1021/README.md

 # Hi there, I'm Aisha Malik! 👋

 Welcome to my GitHub!
-I’m a student and aspiring software engineer with a love for all things data, coding, and problem-solving.
+I’m a student and aspiring artificial intelligence and software engineer with a love for all things data, coding, and problem-solving.
 My projects dive into machine learning, geospatial analysis, and web development, all driven by a passion for impactful technology.

 ---